r-forge/exams/jekyll/_posts/tutorials/2017-09-09-installation.md

 ## Make sure everything works

-To check that the software from Steps 1-4 works, try to run the examples from the template gallery, e.g., [dist]({{ site.url }}/templates/dist) or [ttest]({{ site.url }}/templates/ttest).
+To check that the software from Steps 1-4 works, try to run some examples from the exercise template gallery, e.g., [dist]({{ site.url }}/templates/dist) or [ttest]({{ site.url }}/templates/ttest).